enjhnsn2/sigpwny-stuff/README.md

 # sigpwny-stuff
-I ahve no idea whre this binary came from, but its certainly exploitable.
+I ahve no idea where this binary came from, but it's certainly exploitable.